“Try helping people be themselves”

 Which, of course, is the foundation of every great relationship.

-This post is a part of a weekly series of stories that explores the ups, downs, and sideways adventures of creative marketing for brands.
+This post is a part of an every-so-often series of stories that explores the ups, downs, and sideways adventures of creative marketing for brands.
 Each post is based on conversations and consultations with some of the world’s largest brands and publishers, many of which work with our agency, Article Group.
-Want to listen to records together?
-Subscribe to our newsletter below.
-More from the series:

 - “People care about what they already care about.”

 The importance of being relevant to your audience’s interests.